UPDATE: A Brief Overview of the Austrian Legal Information System and Laws

 - Official Veterinary Bulletins

-- Social Security Law (authentic version since 2002)
+- Statutory Provisions of the Social Security Institutions (authentic version since 2002)

 - Austrian laws (selected Austrian federal laws in English translation)

-Amendments are incorporated as soon as they are promulgated so that the database always contains the applicable version of a document (one document: 1 section or 1 article or 1 annex).
+Amendments are incorporated as soon as they are promulgated so that the database always contains the applicable version of a document (one document: one section or one article or one annex).
 In addition to the applicable version, many norms also offer the opportunity to access previous versions, making it possible for the user to reconstruct the development of the regulation.
-Previous versions are available back to the first version entered after the creation of the Legal Information System, which regularly means: Back to the early 1990s.
+Previous versions are available back to the first version entered after the creation of the Legal Information System, which regularly means back to the early 1990s.
 It is also possible to get the whole consolidated version of one law as amended as well as historical versions for any day of the existence of every law (in the Legal Information System, regularly back to the 1990s).

 A much-appreciated feature are the lists of originating issues of gazettes covering both original versions and amendments together with, in the case of a parliamentary law or international treaty approved by parliament, the respective parliamentary materials (minutes, commission reports etc.), all items of the list being clickable, thereby leading to the documents held on the website of the Parliamentary Administration.

 As a result of the cooperation with the offices of State (regional) governments, the Legal Information System contains all issues of the State Law Gazettes of all the Austrian provinces in their authentic versions and, back over a varying range of years, former non-authentic versions.
-The consolidated State Law contains the applicable version of a document (one document: 1 section or 1 article or 1 annex), amendments are incorporated as soon as they are promulgated; historical versions are available.
-The Municipal law database contains the laws of some Austrian municipalities.
+The consolidated State Law contains the applicable version of a document.
+Amendments are incorporated as soon as they are promulgated, and historical versions are available.
+The municipal law database contains the laws of some Austrian municipalities.

-Case-law is now a third key component of the Legal Information System.
+Case law is now a third key component of the Legal Information System.
 The databases contain both the legal principles and the full text of the rulings.
-The database contains the case-law of the Constitutional Court (nearly all rulings since 1980), the Supreme Administrative Court (comprises nearly all its decisions since 1990; substantial rulings are also available from previous years), of the Supreme Court (decisions of civil and criminal law), of the Federal Administrative Court and the 9 State Administrative Courts (since 2014), of the Data Protection Authority, of the Equal Treatment Commission, of the Disciplinary Commissions, Supreme Disciplinary commission and Appeals Tribunal and a lot of other historical Tribunals and Commissions.
+The database contains the case law of the Constitutional Court (nearly all rulings since 1980), the Supreme Administrative Court (comprises nearly all its decisions since 1990; substantial rulings are also available from previous years), of the Supreme Court (decisions of civil and criminal law), of the Federal Administrative Court and the nine State Administrative Courts (since 2014), of the Data Protection Authority, of the Equal Treatment Commission, of the Disciplinary Commissions, Supreme Disciplinary Commission and Appeals Tribunal and a lot of other historical tribunals and commissions.

-In order to ensure the authenticity and integrity of the content, the Law Gazettes (Federal and State), the Veterinary Bulletins and the Social Security Law are affixed with an electronic signature.
-All signatures are PDF-based (PAdES) except the Federal Law Gazette, currently preparations are being undertaken in order to shift t from the XML-based signature to a PDF-based one.
+In order to ensure the authenticity and integrity of the content, e.g., the Law Gazettes (federal and state), the Veterinary Bulletins and the Statutory Provisions of the Social Security Institutions are affixed with an electronic signature.
+All signatures are PDF-based (PAdES).

-- Federal Ministry of Transport, Innovation and Technology
+- Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK)

 - Data Protection Authority